OddLingo/agador/README.md

 * All parts of *Agador*, including speech recognition, are Open Source.

 * Everything runs locally with <u>no</u> cloud components.
 Internet resources might be invoked to answer specific queries, such as about the weather.

 Agador is not an artificial intelligence program; it employs straight forward signal processing and pattern matching techniques.
 But nothing prevents AI technology being employed to service specific requests.

 ## Prerequisites

-* The Julius speech recognition system is available for most Linux distributions.

 * Agador is written in the
 [Common Lisp](https://en.wikipedia.org/wiki/Common_Lisp) language